IDAES/examples/README-developer.md

-If you want to add an example in an **existing section** of `notebooks/docs`, you can run `idaesx new` to get a guided terminal-based UI that will create a skeleton of the new notebook and add it to the table of contents.
+If you want to add an example in an **existing section** of `notebooks/docs`, you can run `idaesx new` to get a guided terminal-based UI that will create a skeleton of the new notebook and add it to the table of contents, and also add all the variations of the notebook (see [Notebook Names](#notebook-names)) and, if git is enabled and found, add and commit them to git.
 Then you just need to edit your notebook.

 If you need to create a **new section** in `notebooks/docs` or `notebooks/held`:
 - add the appropriate subdirectory, e.g. `notebooks/docs/fantastic`